 Use the Coastal Atlas Map to access the following Wetland Data map layers (select "Add/Remove Map Data" and select the Wetlands Data tab):

-- Modeled Wetlands Inventory for Western Washington: This medium-resolution scale map can be used to look for wetlands in your area.
-It was developed by us and NOAA modeled from NOAA's Coastal Change Analysis Program.
+Modeled Wetlands Inventory for Western Washington: This medium-resolution scale map can be used to look for wetlands in your area.
+It was modeled from land cover data produced by NOAA's Coastal Change Analysis Program.
 Modeled wetland inventory data are available for the years 1992, 1996, 2001, 2006, 2011, and 2016.
+See the "Ecology Modeled Wetland Inventory" accordion below for more information.

 Data limitations

-- Wetland data layers provided in the Coastal Atlas map are for reference, only.
+Wetland data layers provided in the Coastal Atlas map are for reference, only.
 The datasets are not meant to be used for regulatory purposes.
 They are for planning purposes and only indicate the potential for wetland presence.
-As with all map data, presence or absence of wetland features at any location will always need to be verified.
+As with all map data, presence or absence of wetland features at any location will always need to be verified in the field.

 Data summary

-We worked in partnership with NOAA's Coastal Change Analysis Program (C-CAP) to carry out the Wetland Change Analysis project, which was partially funding by an EPA Wetland Program Development grant.
-To more accurately map Washington wetlands, C-CAP was used to develop a method to create a Modeled Wetlands Inventory.
-The inventory is based on a land cover classification using Landsat scenes analyzed according to C-CAP protocol to determine land cover.
-This involved extracting the wetlands land cover classifications from the overall land cover layer.
+We worked in partnership with NOAA's Coastal Change Analysis Program (C-CAP) to carry out the Wetland Change Analysis project, which was partially funded by an EPA Wetland Program Development grant.
+To map Washington wetlands more accurately for change analysis, NOAA developed a method to create a Modeled Wetlands Inventory from C-CAP data.
+The inventory uses ancillary information with the standard land cover classification from Landsat scenes analyzed according to C-CAP protocol.
+Wetlands land cover classifications were extracted from the overall land cover layer where wetlands were likely to occur and mapped using 30-m pixel resolution.

 NOAA applied the improved wetland layer to previous C-CAP analyses that occurred between 1992 and 2016.
-C-CAP will use the improved wetland layer for land cover mapping and analyses every five years.
+A change in C-CAP land cover mapping procedures may affect the availability of future modeled wetland inventory data.

 The Modeled Wetlands Inventory:

-- Is more accurate than the National Wetlands Inventory for wetlands larger than one acre, especially in agricultural/pasture, forests, and stream corridors.
+Is more accurate than the National Wetlands Inventory for the location of wetlands larger than one acre, especially in agricultural/pasture, forests, and stream corridors.

 Map data